Skip advert

 Is the Leapmotor T03 good to drive on long journeys?

-City cars aren’t usually the most confidence-inspiring to drive on a motorway, but while there are definitely better cars to cruise along in, the T03 definitely holds its own.
+City cars aren’t usually the most confidence-inspiring to drive on a motorway, but the T03 performs surprisingly well.
 There’s enough power for it to be driven confidently on a motorway and overtake other vehicles, even if it does run out of oomph at higher speeds.
-It’s refined with very little road noise because of the small tyres, while wind noise is satisfactory, although there was a little vibration from the door seal around 65mph.
+It’s refined with very little road noise because of the narrow tyres, although its boxy shape does create a bit of wind noise.
+We also noticed there was a little vibration from the door seal around 65mph.

 Is the Leapmotor T03 good to drive on B-roads?